MemoRegalado/Kanban-Board-in-React/README.md

 This is my initial project for a Kanban Board
 This project is made as practice for my React skills.
 I want to ground some of the basic concepts and this first project can help with that.
+You can watch the deployment here :  https://memoregalado.github.io/kanbanboard/

 # Updates soon - Working on
 I've read a lot about styled components, so I'll change all the project to using them.